Beenishmm/Beenish-Mehboob/README.md

 Hi all, Data Science is my passion!

+People used to call me "bhola" because of my innocence :) I think innocent! and naiive

 • Selected as a WiDS Ambassador for data science 2023 (I am an ambassador for the Women in Data Science)

 • Skilled in program evaluation, currently working as an evaluation specialist and a member of the American Evaluation Association.
 I am also a member of the OPEN Oregon Program Evaluation Network and serve as the Events Manager at OPEN Network.